lingchong/DEVICE-EMULATOR/README.md

+### DEVICE-EMULATOR
+设备模拟器

 # 使用ant-design-vue  / vue3.0  / vite  , 采用Electron 打包
 # Vue 3 + Vite
 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.